Introduction

 AI-Assisted Refactoring

-Tools that suggest extractions, renames, and simplifications are improving.
-They can identify patterns and propose changes.
+Tools suggesting extractions, renames, and simplifications improve by identifying patterns and proposing changes.
 Human review remains essential: AI may optimize for metrics without understanding domain intent.
 Use these tools to speed up refactoring, not replace judgement.

 Automated Maintainability Scoring

-Fitness review skills and static analysis tools now score maintainability dimensions with file:line evidence.
-Regular scoring tracks trends and catches degradation before it becomes critical.
-Expect more tooling that integrates maintainability metrics into pull request workflows.
+Fitness review skills and static analysis tools now score maintainability with file:line evidence, tracking trends, and detecting degradation early.
+More tools will integrate metrics into pull request workflows.

 Shift-Left Maintainability